Ocean liner: Second World War

 SS Rex was bombarded and sunk in 1944, and Normandie caught fire, capsized, and sank in New York in 1942 while being converted into a troopship.
 Many of the superliners of the 1920s and 1930s were victims of U-boats, mines or enemy aircraft. was attacked by German planes, then torpedoed by a U-boat when tugs tried to tow her to safety.
-Out of all the innovative and glamorous inter-war superliners, only the Cunard Queens and Europa would survive the war.
+Out of all the innovative and glamorous inter-war superliners, only the Cunard Queens and Europa survived the war.